BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Apply referral code

-Apply a referral code if it exists in Branch system and is still valid (not expired).
-If the code is valid, return the referral code JSONObject in the call back.
+Apply a referral code if it exists in Branch system and is still valid (see above).
+If the code is valid, returns the referral code JSONObject in the call back.

 **code** _NSString*_
 : The referral code to apply